seize-the-dave/jbehave-to-gherkin/README.md

 JBehave to Gherkin
 ==================

-Converts JBehave grammar to Gherkin
+Converts JBehave grammar to Gherkin for use by Cucumber, SpecFlow or Behat.

 Usage
 -----